nicolevanderhoeven/doing-it-in-public/content/index.md

 - (content management, product management, processing pipeline, Zapier)
 ### Chapter 7.
 Tier 4: Building a community
 - Creating strategic content
+- Cultivating ritual dissent
 - Helping others
 - Saying no
 - Making a living out of doing it in public
+- Finding your people through continuous learning
 - (communities, courses, conference talks, apps)

 ### Chapter 8.
 Pitfalls in learning in public

 - Optimal quitting and exit criteria for learning in public
-- Burnout and overwork
 - Art vs Exhibitionism
 - When is feedback noise?
 When you should stop caring what people think.
 - Oversharing and maintaining privacy (personal and professional)
+- One for you, one for them

 ### Chapter 9.
-How to learn in private
+When to learn in private

 - Strategic inauthenticity
 - Setting public boundaries